 Effective Stain Removal for a Variety of Stains

 A glue stain is hard to remove, but it's not the only tough stain out there.
-Super glue can also pose stain-removal problems.
+Paint and ink stains can also pose stain-removal problems.
 The good news is that Tide can tackle the toughest laundry challenges.
-With a few of our tips and tricks, you can get even the most stubborn stains out of your favorites.
+With a few of our tips and tricks, you can tackle stubborn stains like a laundry pro.